tkruse/build-bench/README.md

 ## buildr

 buildr (and sbt I think) used the current CLASSPATH when running tests (instead of an isolated classpath).
 That caused surprising test failures, until I took care to have a clean system CLASSPATH.

+## bazel

+Bazel (Sep 04, 2015) tutorials focus on android, iOS and Google appengine examples, and do not start with simple Framework agnostic examples.
+The Build file syntax itself is clean, but the way the different BUILD and WORKSPACE files interact with each other is not self-evident or explained in the tutorials.
+Also the path-like syntax for subprojects and dependencies with colons, double-slashes and '@' symbols ('@junit//jar') looks unusual and complex.
+Some examples place BUILD files at the project root and also next to the java source files, which is confusing at a glance.
+Running bazel spams my project root folder with symlinks to several bazel cache folders, which are kept in ```~/.cache/bazel```.
+My java_library does not just produce a jar, but also a jar_manifest_proto file.
+Many details of java builds have to be configured, there is none of the convention-over-configuration as provided by Maven or Gradle (canonical file structure like src/main/java/package/Example.class reconized by default).
+Oddly Bazels java_library rule does look for resource files in the Maven canonical structure.
+Bazel automatically runs the Google linter "error-prone" on the project and renames java-libraries to lib...jar.

+So basically Bazel imposes the Google standards upon the Bazel users, which is a bit annoying for everyone outside of Google.

+Each rule must be named, which imposes an unnecessary burden of creativity and structuredness of the developer.
+How to best name the rule for a maven dependency?
+How for a test?
+Convention over configuration would go a long way here.
+The file syntax for the .bazelrc file also has several unconventional features.
+Examples online also show some oddities like using java_binary rule with main class "does.not.exist" to get a fatjar, instead of having that as an option in the java_library rule.

+I struggled to get the common-math classes and test classes compile and test even with the rule documentation.
+The documentation of the rules is insufficient, the tutorials do not cover tests.

+All of this is a mere matter of improving documentation and maybe a little polishing of the build rules for the general public outside Google.

 ## Why are ant/sbt/leiningen so slow for clean testing of commons-math?